Education

 Finally, the role of government in the provision of quality education cannot be overemphasized.
 It is important government place education in the wider context of public service reform, as an essential element in fostering values of openness and democracy.

-And this can be achieved when people with adequate experience or expertise as educators or scholars attain leadership positions responsible for forming and implementing education policy.
+This can be achieved when people with adequate experience or expertise as educators or scholars attain leadership positions responsible for forming and implementing education policy.

 Recommended: Causes of collapse in the standard of education in Nigeria